Shopify vs. WooCommerce

-Deciding which e-commerce platform and website framework you will use to establish your online business are one of the most important decisions an organisation will make.
+Deciding which e-commerce platform and website framework you will use to establish your online business are some of the most important decisions an organisation will make.
 The cost of running and managing a website is often underestimated at the best of times but can spiral when the platform isn’t fit for purpose.

 In this post, we look at the two e-commerce systems that come up again and again for new and small businesses: Shopify and WooCommerce.
-Each system is powerful and “good” but we will share our experiences them and the implications a startup should be aware of before committing to one.
+Each system is powerful and “good” but we will share our experiences with them and the implications a startup should be aware of before committing to one.

 Visuals, user experience, navigation – everything a visitor experiences.